 - My favorite quality about you is :___________.

 You get the picture.
 Be as heartfelt or as silly as your relationship, but don’t think for a minute that your teen won’t be checking to see what you leave for them each day.

 And the point is not to overwhelm you or your teen in any way.
 If this is too much work, consider handwriting a “love” letter to your teen letting them know all the reasons why they are tops on your list.

-Despite wanting to be treated like a grown-up, teens and tweens truly needed to be reminded that they are loved as often as possible.
+Despite wanting to be treated like a grown-up, teens and tweens truly need to be reminded that they are loved as often as possible.
 Hide notes in some places where they may not expect, and don’t worry if they don’t find them only on Valentine’s Day.
-Nothing is nicer than when you’re having a bad day and a love note drops into your lap.
+Nothing is nicer than when you’re having a bad day, and a love note drops into your lap.

 A few good hiding places are:

 - underneath their video game controllers